Bankruptcy Auto Loans

 A bankruptcy will have an impact on your creditworthiness with lenders.

-What’s truly regrettable is how we let bad credit history or bankruptcy affect how we see our self-worth.
+What’s truly regrettable is how we let bad credit history or bankruptcy affect how we see ourselves.

-Financial institutions and car dealers are going to see you as a risk when applying for buying a car after bankruptcy, because of the bad credit rating and bankruptcy, but you should not see yourself as such.
+Financial institutions and car dealers are going to see you as a risk when applying for buying a car after bankruptcy, because of the bankruptcy, but you should not see yourself as such.